tjjlemaire/WebSONIC/about.md

 The viewer is meant as a comparative tool for researchers working on Ultrasound Neuromodulation applications, to quickly explore different combinations of stimulation parameters of specific cell types, and retrieve the mechanical and/or electrical responses predicted by the model (as well as all internal variables) for comparisons with their experimental findings.
 Alternative theoretical models should be added in the near future.

-### Thank you for your interest in our application

 References:
 - Lemaire, T., Neufeld, E., Kuster, N., and Micera, S. (2019).
 Understanding ultrasound neuromodulation using a computationally efficient and interpretable model of intramembrane cavitation.
 J. Neural Eng.
 - Krasovitski, B., Frenkel, V., Shoham, S., and Kimmel, E. (2011).
 Intramembrane cavitation as a unifying mechanism for ultrasound-induced bioeffects.
 Proc.
 Natl.
 Acad.
 Sci.
 U. S. A. 108, 3258–3263.